Menu

 Government Backing

-Telangana's single-window clearance model (TS-iPASS) and a dedicated GCC policy framework have made setting up and scaling operations measurably faster than most Indian states; policy delivery matches policy intent here in a way that is genuinely unusual.
+Telangana's single-window model has made setting up and scaling operations measurably faster than most Indian states.
+Policy delivery matches policy intent here in a way that is genuinely unusual

 Innovation Footprint

-Hyderabad is the only Indian city with a purpose-built life sciences cluster (Genome Valley), a dedicated medical devices park, and a 200-acre AI City underway giving it an innovation footprint that spans sectors rather than concentrating in one
+Hyderabad is the only Indian city with a purpose-built life sciences cluster, a dedicated medical devices park, and a committed AI City giving it an innovation footprint that spans sectors rather than concentrating in one.

 Leadership Presence